(214) 390-7947 (Overseas Callers)

 Our Fees

 IFRE is the most trusted and respected volunteer abroad organization in the world, and also the most affordable.
-We’re dedicated to providing the highest quality volunteer programs at the lowest fees, which make it possible for everyone, especially students, to travel internationally and make a positive impact in the lives of others.
+We’re dedicated to providing the highest quality volunteer programs at the lowest fees, which makes it possible for everyone, especially students, to travel internationally and make a positive impact in the lives of others.

-Volunteer Program Fee (US$)
+HIV/AIDS Zimbabwe Volunteer Program Fee (US$)

-1 week $285
+1 Week $285

 2 Weeks $385